jashburn00/LearningFullStack/notes/CSSnotes.md

 - __span__ can be used for spanning x divisions from current location:
   - `grid-column: span 2;`
 - *align-self* and *justify-self* (start, end, center, stretch) will override their parent container's *justify* and *align* values

+## Sizing and Measurements
+- responsive design refers to the ability of a website to resize/reorganize based on:
+  - the size of other content on the website
+  - the size of the screen
+- CSS can (should?) be used to avoid hardcoding size values
+### em
+- the `em` is a size unit
+- represents the font size of the current element, or the default font size in browser
+-

 ## Text and Fonts
 - *font-family* accepts a single value or a stack of fonts to be used as backups